carltheperson/advanced-js-objects/chapters/chapter-4.md

 `Reflect` provides minimal wrappers over the internal methods.
 Meaning, we can call the internal methods *through* `Reflect`.
 This effectively bridges the gab between the internal methods and our code.

 You will notice that `Reflect` has a lot of similar methods as `Object`. `Object` is more utility focused and doesn’t cover all the internal methods.
-It also, unlike `Reflect`, has methods than don’t correspond directly with internal methods.
+It also, unlike `Reflect`, has methods that don’t correspond directly to internal methods.

 Below, you will see a table with all the internal methods and their corresponding `Reflect` method.
 The `Object` method is also listed if it exists.